The Emergent Fine Structure Constant of Quantum Spin Ice Is Large

-However, there is currently no estimate of the electric charge $e_{\mathrm{QSI}}$ and hence fine-structure constant $\alpha_{\mathrm{QSI}} \equiv e^2_{\mathrm{QSI}}/\hbar c_{\mathrm{QSI}}$ (and in fact, in any microscopic model with an eQED).
-This dimensionless quantity characterizes how strongly the ``matter'' particles, spinons and magnetic monopoles, interact with the emergent photon.
+However, there is currently no estimate of the electric charge $e_{\mathrm{QSI}}$ and hence fine-structure constant $\alpha_{\mathrm{QSI}} \equiv e^2_{\mathrm{QSI}}/\hbar c_{\mathrm{QSI}}$ (in fact, in any microscopic model with an eQED).
+This dimensionless quantity characterizes how strongly the spinons (which are the electric charges of the theory) interact with the emergent photon (see Fig.\ref{fig:eQEDandAlpha}b).
 In usual QED, the small value of $\alpha_{\mathrm{QED}}$ justifies a perturbative treatment, while also making some processes like photon-photon scattering very difficult to observe.
 Determining the value of $\alpha_{\mathrm{QSI}}$ would allow us to guide theoretical treatments of its eQED and also potentially place the eQED in a different regime to QED.

-Here, we determine the the fine-structure constant $\alpha_{\mathrm{QSI}}$ in the eQED of QSI.
+Here, we determine the fine-structure constant $\alpha_{\mathrm{QSI}}$ in the eQED of QSI.
 Besides being an order of magnitude larger than $\alpha_{\mathrm{QED}}$, it is \emph{tunable} over the complete theoretical range by adding local interactions to the microscopic Hamiltonian.
 This also constitutes a clear example where modifying the microscopic details of a theory changes the emergent couplings of the low-energy theory in a straightforward manner.
 Our main results are displayed in Fig.~\ref{fig:eQEDandAlpha}c and in Table~\ref{table:summary}.
 From a methodological perspective, the framework we have developed using large-scale exact diagonalization (ED) techniques in constrained spaces may be of additional interest in determining the low-energy properties of other microscopic models with exotic emergent theories.